 Immune Checkpoint Modulators

-One passive strategy is to inject the body with cytokines, the proteins in the immune system that promote the growth and development of immune cells.
-There are also synthetic drugs that can be used to boost the immune system, although how they do so is not fully understood.
+One passive strategy is to inject the body with cytokines, immune system proteins that promote the growth and development of immune cells.
+There are also synthetic drugs that boost the immune system, although how they work is not fully understood.

 Immunotherapy for Mesothelioma

 Using immunotherapy to treat mesothelioma has been tricky.
 For instance, targeting antigens is difficult because mesothelioma cells seem to produce few antigens.
 Mesothelin is one of the few recognized, but it is not produced in all cases of mesothelioma.
 BCG showed some success in early studies, but has not become a regular treatment for mesothelioma.

 Immunotherapy continues to be a promising line of treatment.
 Continuing research should lead to developments that help more patients with cancer, specifically those with mesothelioma.
 Boosting the immune system seems to have some impact on patient outcome.
 However, to have a positive effect, immunotherapy often must be used with other treatments.
 As research continues, more advances should be found, giving patients hope and comfort as they fight mesothelioma.

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.